youyanggu/covid19_projections/about.md

 ### Infection Fatality Rate (IFR)

-*Jun 1 Update:* Given new data, we have changed our model to use a variable IFR that decreases over time to reflect improving treatments and the lower proportion of care home deaths.
-We decrease the IFR linearly over the span of 3 months until it is 75% of the original IFR.

-We estimate that true mortality rate (IFR) for COVID-19 in the US is between [0.9-1.2%](https://twitter.com/youyanggu/status/1256051255253757953).
+We estimate that infection fatality rate (IFR) for COVID-19 in the US through the end of April is between [0.9-1.2%](https://twitter.com/youyanggu/status/1256051255253757953).
 This matches a [May 7 study](https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2020.00455) that estimates the IFR to be slightly less than 1.3% after accounting for asymptomatic cases.
 We also found that most countries in Europe (with the the exceptions of United Kingdom, Spain, and Eastern Europe) have an IFR closer to 0.75%, which matches [this May 6 study](https://www.medrxiv.org/content/10.1101/2020.05.03.20089854v1).

-Hence, in our projections, we use 0.75% for those European countries and 1% for all US states and other countries.
+Due to the reasons above, we use the following initial IFR in our projections:
+- 0.75% IFR: Japan, South Korea, Iceland, Norway, Switzerland, all EU countries except Spain
+- 1% IFR: US and all other countries

+Since June 1, 2020, we use a variable IFR that decreases over time to reflect improving treatments and the lower proportion of care home deaths.
+Hence, we decrease the initial IFR linearly over the span of 3 months until it is 75% of the original IFR.
+So for example, in July 2020, we estimate the IFR to be ~0.75% in the US and ~0.5% in most of Western Europe.

 Recent [global](https://www.medrxiv.org/content/10.1101/2020.05.11.20098780v1) and [US](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-23-united-states/) studies point to a 1% IFR as a reasonable estimate.
+One of the largest antibody studies thus far estimated a [1.2% IFR](https://www.mscbs.gob.es/gabinetePrensa/notaPrensa/pdf/ENE-C140520115618104.pdf) for Spain.

 Note that our IFR is based on infectious individuals only.
-There is growing evidence that asymptomatic individuals are unlikely to be infectious.
+There is [growing evidence](https://www.forbes.com/sites/mattperez/2020/06/08/who-says-asymptomatic-spread-of-coronavirus-very-rare-but-experts-raise-questions/#69a15d0143d0) that asymptomatic individuals are unlikely to be infectious.
 As a result, we do not account for those individuals in our model, since they do not contribute to the spread of the virus.
+Note that asymptomatic individuals are different than pre-symptomatic individuals.

 [Back to Top](#top)